planetshell/db-capstone-project/readme.md

 # Little Lemon Database Capstone Project

 ## Introduction
 The purpose of this project is to build a database management system or DBMS for the Little Lemon restaurant.
 The database system will store information on Little Lemon's customers, orders, bookings, menus and employees.
-The steps involve in building a DBMS are as follows:
+The steps involve in building the Little Lemon DBMS are as follows:

 1. Choosing a data model that best fits Little Lemon business structure
 2. Creating an entity relationship diagram (ERD) model in MYSQL workbench